-If you or a dependent is already age 65 or over, call your Social Security Administration office three months before you retire to enroll in Medicare Parts A and B. You must have Medicare Parts A and B in effect when you retire.
-(Medicare becomes primary to NYSHIP on the first day of the month following a "runout" period of 28 days after the last day of the last payroll period for which you were paid.)
+If you or a dependent is already age 65 or over, or under the age of 65 and eligible for Medicare due to a disability, call your Social Security Administration office three months before you retire to enroll in Medicare Parts A and B. You must have Medicare Parts A and B in effect when you retire.